petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    :lines: 8-18
 ```

-The `Order` fields are listed in JSON.
+The `Order` fields are formatted in JSON.

 ## Patch an Order